Sunday, December 29, 2019

 For over 42 years, the Star Wars movie franchise has reached its culmination of THE RISE OF SKYWALKER.
 Fans are either worried, excited or indifferent to this new instalment.
 Some find it hard to forgive everything in The Last Jedi that caused them discomfort.
 I had high expectations for THE RISE OF SKYWALKER as it was the beginning of an end to a galaxy far, far away, conceived by George Lucas.
 Unfortunately, it was not the grand finale I hoped it would be.
 Disney had broken our promises in concluding this saga with a contrived ending.

 Director J.J.
 Abrams is back to restore the light that seems to have vanished in The Last Jedi.
 However, there's a downside in all things possible as J.J. starts to lose his creative touch when the changes he put in prove unnecessary and contradictory in the series' culmination.
 It includes the insertion of pure fanservice and retconning the fan-divisive plot points already addressed in the predecessor, such as the truth about Rey's lineage.
 While there are fans who hated Rian Johnson's unorthodox approach to The Last Jedi, they can thank J.J. for fixing a few of those issues.
 The plot is a little derivative of Return of the Jedi and is even convoluted.
-Not helped at all is the sluggish pacing, which also hurts the film.
+The sluggish pacing, which also hurts the film, doesn't help.

 The visuals are still spectacular, and the film has some great moments.
 The acting continues with original players added to return for this movie, like Billy Dee Williams as Lando Calrissian.
 Ian McDiarmid hams it up in his reprisal as the evil Sith Lord.
 This instalment was an emotional send-off for Carrie Fisher as Princess Leia.
 It would have been better if she was still alive to complete her character's journey.

 THE RISE OF SKYWALKER could have concluded on an emotional note with high intensity.
 It would have gone differently as Rian Johnson did to The Last Jedi.
 Some fans may not like THE RISE OF SKYWALKER, but that doesn't mean they are nothing short of their devotion to the Star Wars series.
-The franchise will live on in all of our hearts as always.
+This franchise will live on in all our hearts, as it always has.
 What we got instead was a movie that was neither good nor bad.

 Star rating: (5/10) Average